Sara-Tucker/python-notes/django/models.md

 Each DatabaseField takes a set of DatabaseField-specific arguments.
 For example, CharField (and its subclasses) require a max_length argument which specifies the size of the VARCHAR DatabaseField used to store the data.

 There’s also a set of common optional arguments available to all DatabaseField types.
 Here’s the most often-used ones:
+#### verbose_name
+- Every DatabaseField can take a more descriptive name of the DatabaseField as an optional first positional argument

 #### null
 - If True, Django will store empty values as NULL in the database.
 Default is False.